hanernlee/WDI-PROJECT-1-Bit-Tac-Toe/README.md

 ## Final Thoughts & Acknowledgements

-My very first front-end web application!
-I took on a slightly retro approach towards styling this app.
+This is my very first front-end web application!
+I wanted a slightly retro game approach, hence the styling of the app.

 Overall, the project was an awesome experience and I would do it again in a heartbeat with cleaner code the next time.
 Special thanks to [DT](https://github.com/epoch), [Matt](https://github.com/mattswann), [Hugh](https://github.com/hughfm) and the iterm8s class for all the assistance and guidance!